-Before attending law school, Melinda served as Director of Communications.
+Prior to joining the firm, Mindy was an attorney in the D.C. office of an Alaska-based law firm, where she focused on wildlife and Alaska Native issues.
+Before attending law school, Mindy served as NPHA’s Director of Communications.
 She also worked in various capacities at the American Recreation Coalition, where she collaborated in the development and implementation of nationwide programs and initiatives promoting outdoor recreation industries.

-Melinda is originally from Anchorage, Alaska.
+Mindy is originally from Anchorage, Alaska.